 I already wrote about one of the towns I love most in Lombardy, Pavia.
 Well, a very few kilometers from there you can find a real jewel, one more: Certosa di Pavia.
 It is not only a church and a monastery.
 But it is a great example of the best religious architecture.
 It doesn’t matter if you are not Catholic or you don’t enter churches.
 Because in any case, you will be speechless in front of the art.
 I strongly recommend you to visit it if you are in Milan.
 You have to travel for less than 40 km.
 Passing by the highway or even via to local street (SP35).

 Frescoes and sculptures are everywhere.
 The Certosa di Pavia has a beautiful church.
-But it is really suggestive the part with the cells and the cloister.
+But it is really suggestive of the part with the cells and the cloister.
 Where friars sleep and pray.
-The visit is allowed in a huge part of the areas.
+The visit is allowed in a huge part of the different areas.
 At the end of the tour is a good habit to leave a tip to friars.
 They use the money for the restoration.
-As they do with the money earned selling jam, herbs and so on.
+As they do with the money earned selling jams, herbs, and so on.
 The entire building is very well kept.
 Let’s see together the most important part of the attraction.

 Certosa di Pavia in history

 The first project of the Certosa di Pavia, with a Latin cross plan, bears the signature of Bernardo da Venezia.
 The same architect of the Duomo of Milan.
 Also, the customer was the same: Gian Galeazzo Visconti.
 The laying of the foundation stone in 1396, that of the last almost two centuries later.
 The count will never see his creature created: he died in 1402 and he is buried inside it.